innovativemedicine/haplorec-wui/srcDoc/getting_started.rst

     git clone --recursive https://github.com/innovativemedicine/haplorec-wui.git

+The haplorec project can be used without haplorec-wui (simply follow the installation of dependencies for haplorec).

 Dependencies
 ============

-You'll want to install the following dependencies before trying to do anything.
+You'll want to install the following dependencies before trying to do anything (with either haplorec or haplorec-wui).

 Python dependencies
 -------------------